 So there’s two ways of hearing this album, either you’ve heard most of the material before or you haven’t, and you haven’t then this the essentially the long-awaited 3rd Datarock LP.
 I mean, if you can ignore the fact that many of these songs are four years old, you’ll find that there really are a lot of great tracks on here, including tons of single fodder (“Catcher in the Rye”, “California”, “Roller Coaster”, “The Underground”) and several tunes that are such a whirlwind that they can’t help but entertain (“The Dream”, “Great Pets”).
 They get a lot of credit for knowing their way around a good hook (“Walk Away”, which benefits from having no chorus), and that’s really what sets any New Wave group apart from the pack.
 Minus points for originality as always, writing songs that can be described as “The Buggles play My Sharona” (“Great Pets”).
 It’s always a slippery slope with that kind of thing; you get away with knicking a few riffs here and there on your first album, and before you know it you’re rewriting “Girl U Want” with a different set of lyrics (“Position of Love”, thankfully not appearing here).
 Most of their career has been a big game of “spot the reference” anyway, so if it didn’t bother you then it probably won’t now.
 Either way it’s entertaining to hear all these songs with the big orchestral arrangements.
 Perhaps a bit Disneyesque in spots but I think Christophersen does a good job overall, not overpowering things outside of the big crescendos (“Roller Coaster”).
 They don’t exactly make me want to delete the originals off my hard drive but sometimes the extra bombast works well.

 Anyway, it all holds together pretty well until the musical part takes over, at which point it gets a lot more baffling.
 You get the sense everything here was put together fairly quickly; in addition to the constant New Wave references they also quote other musicals and old Datarock songs.
 Not a lot of actual songs – “The Mananger” is a chorus without much else, “Magazines & Hall of Fames” sounds like an extended intro to “The Pretender” (which doesn’t appear here), “Minneapolis” just a big ol’ jam on “Funkytown”.
 At some point the schmaltz takes over entirely; sad little snippets of dialogue over piano and violin, quite frankly I’m not sure what’s going on here, and I don’t think the band is really taking it seriously either (“I think I’m going to throw up now”).
 But the gist is this, Freddy misses his kids and doesn’t quite become the big star he dreamed of, so he decides to go back to Nowhere (aka Norway) to win back his family, secure in the knowledge that they already played all the big cities, so in some way, The Dream actually came true.
-In other words, not so much a plot as it is the true story of Datarock, and perhaps an explanation as to why they haven’t done a whole lot of music lately.
+So yes, quite autobiographical, and perhaps an explanation as to why they haven’t done a whole lot of music lately.

-Sadly this means there probably won’t be another album anytime soon, especially given the complete lack of publicity Datarock the Musical has gotten – it’s been two weeks since its release and there isn’t an entry for it on RYM or Discogs, much less a single review anywhere I can find.
+Sadly this means there probably won’t be another album anytime soon (2018 update: luckily, I was wrong about this), especially given the complete lack of publicity Datarock the Musical has gotten – it’s been two weeks since its release and there isn’t an entry for it on RYM or Discogs (Discogs has since added it – RYM has still not), much less a single review anywhere I can find.
 I mean it really wasn’t that long ago since Pitchfork covered the band fairly regularly, and I remember hearing “Fa-Fa-Fa” a lot back in ’07 and ’08, so it’s weird to see them completely fall off the map like this.
 Some of that is their fault of course, they still haven’t written a proper album since Red and haven’t toured outside of Norway in a long time.
 But I hope they stick around, because at the end of the day there aren’t a whole lot of groups who nail the spirit of this sound quite like Datarock does.